pavelkernoga/GalleryApp/README.md

 ## Additional features implemented beyond the stated requirements:
 - Ability to open all your favorite pictures on a new page.

-## Architecture:
+## Architecture and patterns:
 The application is based on MVP architecture, which simplifies its further development, maintenance and testing.
 Dependency injection is used.
+Includes unit tests coverage of certain objects.

 ## Key functionalities:
 ** Image Gallery Screen **